 …this thinking-through process functions as a way for them to acknowledge their apprehensions and negativity and then cognitively work through it—just as a cognitive therapist might help an anxious or depressed patient by pointing out maladaptive cognitions and slowly guiding the client to more adaptive ways of thinking by proposing alternatives, pointing out contradictions or overgeneralizations, and so forth…

 Through this process, defensive pessimists feel better, feel less anxious and more in control, and their performance should thus be less likely to be disrupted by anxiety.
 As a consequence, they should also feel better about their performance after the fact.”

-In this article, we saw how pessimism can either hurt you or benefit you, based on the way it affects your thinking.
-We also saw how you can channel your pessimism in a positive and productive way, that helps you prepare for the future or deal with past events.
+In this article, we saw how pessimism can either hurt or benefit people, based on the way it affects their thinking.
+In addition, we saw how you can channel your pessimism in a positive and productive way, that helps you prepare for the future or deal with past events.

 Summary and conclusions

 - The pessimism bias is a cognitive bias that causes people to overestimate the likelihood of negative things and underestimate the likelihood of positive things, especially when it comes to assuming that future events will have a bad outcome.

-If you found this article interesting, and you feel that you want to learn more about the topic, you can try reading a relevant book on the topic called: “The Uses of Pessimism and the Danger of False Hope“.
+If you found this article interesting, and you want to learn more about the topic, a relevant book you should look at is “Learned Optimism: How to Change Your Mind and Your Life“.